MolSSI-Education/gpu_programming_beginner/_episodes/02-basic-concepts.md

 ## 4. Multiple GPUs and Multithreading Bugs

-Apart from always checking for errors returned from CUDA API runtime functions, it is a good practice to always The modified `hello.cu` code is shown below.
+Apart from always checking for errors returned from CUDA API runtime functions, it is a good practice to always check for multiple devices available on the system and then specify which device to run the computations on.
+To demonstrate this, we're going to launch the same "hello world" kernel on multiple cores using [OpenMP](https://www.openmp.org).

+The modified `hello.cu` code is shown below.

 ~~~